-- A hazardous materials user involved in an incident - A person discovering an incident - The resource or emergency unit receiving the call for assistance
+- A hazardous materials user involved in an incident, - A person discovering an incident, and/or - The resource or emergency unit receiving the call for assistance.

-The decision that an incident is controlled and stabilized is made by the Incident Commander (IC) of the emergency response agency.
+The decision that an incident is controlled and stabilized is made by the Incident Commander of the emergency response agency.
 Emergency agencies and units may request input for decision-making from University resource units.
-After immediate hazards have been controlled and stabilized, the IC will transfer authority and responsibility to the University EVP/COO.
+After immediate hazards have been controlled and stabilized, the Incident Commander will transfer authority and responsibility to the University Executive Vice President & Chief Operating Officer.